Overview

 A co-op work permit is required prior to starting the work component.

-Post-graduation Work Permit (PGWP) eligibility: This program meets the eligible field of study requirement (CIP) and is eligible for students to apply for a PGWP.
+Post-graduation Work Permit (PGWP) eligibility: This program currently meets the PGWP eligibility requirements based on study program - graduates with a bachelor’s degree and is eligible for students to apply for a PGWP.
+There are no field of study requirements (CIP) for graduates with a bachelor’s degree.

 Transfer credit